stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 25 - Advanced Topics.md

 _For each of the following tasks (provided), mark the box if successful completion of a task would mean that the agent is creative_.

 All of the above.

+### Defining Creativity Quiz IV

+_Do you agree with David’s assessment that none of these results are creative because we can trace through the underlying process that led to them_?

+No, because under this definition, humans are only considered creative because we don't know how the brain works yet.